-You can now join Facebook with your Page, rather than your profile if you prefer.
+You can now join Facebook Groups with your Page, rather than your profile if you prefer.
 This helps maintain a bit of privacy!

-Because Twitter is such an immediate platform, and less curated than Instagram for example, it’s a goldmine for promoting your blog posts.
+Twitter is such an immediate platform, and less curated than a place like Instagram.

 I like to occasionally share several links to my latest blog posts in one tweet, then pin this tweet to the top of my profile, as you can see from the screenshot above.
 Some bloggers also link their various social media accounts as their pinned tweet.